Duality between dissipation-coherence trade-off and thermodynamic speed limit based on thermodynamic uncertainty relation for stochastic limit cycles

 To observe the tightness of the dissipation-coherence trade-off~\eqref{coherent bound} and the TSL~\eqref{TSL}, we define the following efficiencies for the bounds:

 These efficiencies range from $0$ to $1$.
 Values closer to $1$ imply that the corresponding trade-off is tighter.
 We show the $c$-dependence of these efficiencies in Figs.~\ref{fig:Rossler}(c) and ~\ref{fig:Rossler}(d).
 These figures show that both efficiencies are less than $1$, which confirms the trade-offs.
+Although the dissipation-coherence trade-off becomes looser, the TSL provides a tight bound: $\eta_{\mathrm{TSL}}$ always remains above $0.5$.
 We can also observe that the behavior of $\eta_{\mathrm{DCT}}$ and $\eta_{\mathrm{TSL}}$ differs before and after the first bifurcation.
 Before the first bifurcation, $\eta_{\mathrm{DCT}}$ increases with $c$, while $\eta_{\mathrm{TSL}}$ decreases with $c$.
 At the bifurcation point, $\eta_{\mathrm{DCT}}$ changes discontinuously, while $\eta_{\mathrm{TSL}}$ changes continuously with a kink.
 Following the bifurcation, $\eta_{\mathrm{DCT}}$ increases, while $\eta_{\mathrm{TSL}}$ decreases.
 These contrasting trends may be due to the fact that the dissipation-coherence trade-off and the TSL are dual trade-offs.
 We note that no such significant difference is observed near the second bifurcation.

 \textit{Application to stochastic chemical systems}.--- We finally consider the chemical Langevin equation (CLE), which describes a stochastic CRN~\cite{gillespie2000chemical}.
-In general, the above results cannot apply the CLE because some eigenvalues of the diffusion coefficient matrix can be zero corresponding to the conservation laws of the CRN~\cite{feinberg2019foundations,polettini2014irreversible,famili2003convex}.
+In general, the above results cannot be applied to the CLE because some eigenvalues of the diffusion coefficient matrix can be zero due to the conservation laws of the CRN~\cite{feinberg2019foundations,polettini2014irreversible,famili2003convex}.
 To apply the results, we derive a Langevin equation with a positive-definite diffusion coefficient matrix by reducing the degrees of freedom using the conservation laws (see End Matter for details).
-Then we can obtain the quantities in trade-offs [Eqs.~\eqref{coherent bound} and ~\eqref{TSL}] by applying the definitions to this reduced Langevin equation: the EP $\Sigma^{\mathrm{RE}}_{\tau_{\mathrm{p}}}$, the number of coherent oscillations $\mathcal{N}^{\mathrm{RE}}$, the length of the limit cycle $l_{\mathrm{LC}}^{\mathrm{RE}}$, and the intensity of diffusion measured along the limit cycle $D^{\mathrm{RE}}_{\mathrm{LC}}$.
+Then we can obtain the quantities in the trade-offs [Eqs.~\eqref{coherent bound} and ~\eqref{TSL}] by applying the definitions to this reduced Langevin equation: the EP $\Sigma^{\mathrm{RE}}_{\tau_{\mathrm{p}}}$, the number of coherent oscillations $\mathcal{N}^{\mathrm{RE}}$, the length of the limit cycle $l_{\mathrm{LC}}^{\mathrm{RE}}$, and the intensity of diffusion measured along the limit cycle $D^{\mathrm{RE}}_{\mathrm{LC}}$.
 For these \textit{reduced} quantities, the trade-offs hold.